-The Corporation receives operating income through Stark County.
-This money represents 5% of all collections on current unpaid and delinquent property taxes once these taxes are paid.
+The Corporation receives operating income through Sandusky County.
+This money represents the penalties and interest on current unpaid and delinquent property taxes once these taxes are paid.
 Pursuant to ORC 321.263, these penalty and interest monies are collected by the County when taxes are paid and then are paid to the Corporation upon the Corporation's written request.
-In addition, the Corporation receives State grant funding.